jchristn/StringSimilarity/README.md

 ﻿# StringSimilarity

+This class library calculates a score from 0 to 1 based on the similarity of two supplied strings.

+Effective v1.0.1, StringSimilarity is now targeted to both .NET Core 2.0 and .NET Framework 4.5.2.

 [![][nuget-img]][nuget]

 [nuget]:     https://www.nuget.org/packages/StringSimilarity
 [nuget-img]: https://badge.fury.io/nu/Object.svg

-## Simple US-English String Similarity Score Calculator

-This class library calculates a score from 0 to 1 based on the similarity of two supplied strings.

 ## Help or Feedback

 First things first - do you need help or have feedback?
-Contact me at joel at maraudersoftware.com dot com or file an issue here!
+Contact me at joel dot christner at gmail dot com or file an issue here!

-## New in v1.0.0
+## New in v1.0.1

-- First release
+- Retarget to .NET Core 2.0 and .NET Framework 4.5.2

 ## Score Computation